TheWilley/Fruity_Dance_Sprite_Sheet_Generator/readme.md

   - If you're going to upload a gif with a transparent background, choose Upload mode: Transparent GIF.
   - Otherwise, choose Upload mode: NON Transparent GIF. <br>
 - Drag and drop images into the grid to place them. <br>
+- Click on one or many images to select and modify its offset or size.
 - Save your sprite sheet as a JSON file to load it later, or download the compiled sprite sheet image and text file.
 - Configure the generator in the settings section